usr-lab/usr-lab.github.io/_pages/work_with_us.md

 ---

 # Master's projects
-The following is a list of project that our lab offers that can be expanded into e.g. a master thesis or an intenship at the lab.
+The following is a list of project that our lab offers that can be expanded into e.g. a master thesis or an internship at the lab.
+More project may be available by contacting each member separately.

 {% for collection in site.master-projects %}
   <h2> {{ collection.title }} </h2>